More about: 6 Best Oviedo Tours

 Details of interest

-What will I see in this type of tour in Oviedo?
+What am I going to see in this kind of tours in Oviedo?

 When undertaking a tour of Oviedo you will get to see many sites of historical, cultural and architectural interest.
 Such is the case of the old part of the city, where you will see the palace of Valdecarzana, the monastery of San Pelayo, the cathedral and some mansions.